DETAILED ACTION

 generating a second image description based on the activated multi-modal 416) is the corpus.
 The corpus is provided as input to a KeyBERT natural language processing (NLP) machine learning model at step (420).
 The output of the NLP machine learning model is a series of keywords (422)”); and

-generating an image description based on the first image description and the second image description (Zhang para.
+activating the multi-modal language model using the first image description and the second image description as inputs to compare the first image description and the second image description, and generate an image description based on the comparison (Zhang para.
 [0022] “The input (102) may take the form of a first data structure (104).
 The first data structure (104) is a vector.
 A vector is a type of data structure that a machine learning model may take as input when a processor executes the machine learning model.
 A vector may take form of a matrix …”; para.
 [0027] “For example, the first data structure (104) may be an M by N matrix, where each instance of text is a feature that is described by rows of the matrix, and each instance of an image is a feature that is described by columns of the matrix.
 Thus, each cell in the matrix is a pair of values, such as “I,” representing the value of the corresponding image feature, and “T,” representing the value of the corresponding text feature.
 In this specific example, the relationship between I and T in the cell is not defined explicitly”; para.
 [0028] “Nevertheless, it is possible that the explicit relationship between a given image and a given text is stored in the first data structure (104).
 For example, each cell of the M by N matrix described above may include a third entry describing a degree of match.
 In yet another alternative, the matrix may be a M by N by O matrix, where the third dimension of “O” values define the relationships between the images in row M and the texts in column N”.
 That says the model compares the first image description (image feature) and the second image description (text feature), and generate a composite vector (matrix) comprising the image feature, the text feature and the relationship between them).

 Zhang teaches every limitation recited in claim 13 except that the multi-modal language model is a transformer-based Large Language Model (LLM).